PreTeXtBook/pretext-cli/README.md

 ```

 ## Development
+**Note.** The remainder of this documentation is intended only for those interested in contributing to the developement of this project.
+Anyone who simply wishes to *use* the PreTeXt-CLI can stop reading here.

 From the "Clone or Download" button on GitHub, copy the `REPO_URL` into the below command to clone the project.